Edwintenhaaf/DefaultPrinter/README.md

-# Edwin ten Haaf T4change
+DefaultPrinter

-# DefaultPrinter
+Edwin ten Haaf T4change

 Rebuild of the RES Default Printer selection screen
 To use with Ivanti User Workspacemanager (Environment Manager)